i-mo-k/priple-html-css-tuto/README.md

+# Priple HTML / CSS

-# This is a homework repository for html & css tutorials followed on Priple.
+this is a homework repository for pirple learning sessions.

+## HW1.html is about writing a recipe using lists and images.